 Mushrooms and Diabetes:

-Mushrooms aren’t vegetables, per se; instead, they’re the fruiting bodies of a fungus.
+Mushrooms aren’t vegetables, per se.
+Instead, they’re the fruiting bodies of a fungus.
 Despite this, they certainly deliver the sort of nutritional kick most commonly associated with veggies.
 They’re also often included in this category from a culinary point of view.

 Health Benefits of Mushrooms

-If you haven’t eaten mushrooms much before now, the variety of mushroom options available can be intimidating.
+If you haven’t eaten mushrooms much before now, the variety of mushroom options available can be exciting.
 We’ll talk about some of the most popular mushroom varieties in a bit.
 For now, all you need to know is this: the health benefits associated with edible mushrooms are consistent across the board.

-Of course, that doesn’t answer the question of what mushrooms can actually do for your overall well-being.
 Let’s start with the basics: a cup of raw mushrooms comes with a single gram of sugar, two grams of carbs, and no fat whatsoever.

 • 22 percent of your daily value of vitamin B2